Pat Richter

-Hugh Vernon "Pat" Richter (born September 9, 1941) is the former University of Wisconsin–Madison athletic director and American football player.
+Hugh Vernon "Pat" Richter (born September 9, 1941) is an American former professional football player and athletic administrator.
+He played professionally for the Washington Redskins of the National Football League (NFL) before becoming the athletic director at the University of Wisconsin–Madison.
 He was responsible for hiring Barry Alvarez from Notre Dame in 1990 as head football coach, restoring the Badgers football program to national prominence.
 He also hired basketball coaches Dick Bennett and Bo Ryan, both of whom reached the "Final Four" of the NCAA Tournament.

 Playing career

 Richter was a nine-time letterman at the University of Wisconsin-Madison (the last person to earn such a distinction in school history).
 He lettered three times each in football, basketball, and baseball.
 He earned All-America (1961–62) and academic All-America (1962) honors as a tight end, led the Big Ten in receiving twice, and led the nation in receiving yards as a junior.
 Richter set a Rose Bowl record with 11 catches for 163 yards in the 1963 game vs. No. 1-rated USC Trojans.
 He also earned all-league honors in baseball as a first baseman.
 In 1963, he was awarded the Big Ten Medal of Honor, which recognizes one student from the graduating class of each Big Ten member school, for demonstrating joint athletic and academic excellence throughout their college career.

-He was a first round draft pick of the Washington Redskins in the 1963 NFL Draft and went on to play eight seasons in Washington.
+He was a first-round draft pick of the Washington Redskins in the 1963 NFL draft and went on to play eight seasons in Washington.